 On November 7, 2007, Iran said it had acquired at least 3,000 centrifuges for uranium enrichment, which in theory would allow it to produce enough enriched uranium for a nuclear bomb in less than a year.
 It now has 19,000.

 In December, a report compiled by US information agencies concluded that Iran abandoned plans to develop nuclear weapons in 2003, but acknowledged that they did not know Iran's present intentions.

 On June 14, 2008, the P5+1 presented a new offer to Tehran, but Ahmadinejad vowed that the Iranian people would “not step back an inch".

 Following the election of US President Barack Obama, who reached out to Iran, the P5+1 offered on April 8 to resume negotiations with Tehran.

 The next day, Iran declared major advances in its nuclear programme as Ahmadinejad opened a uranium enrichment site in Isfahan.

 On September 25, western nations revealed the existence of a secret enrichment site in Fordo, inside a mountain near the central holy city of Qom.

-On October 1, resumed negotiations in Geneva between Iran and the P5+1 resulted in an agreement in principle for Iranian uranium to be enriched to 20 percent of uranium 235 abroad for use in Iranian research reactors.
+On October 1, resumed negotiations in Geneva between Iran and the P5+1 resulted in an agreement in principle for Iranian uranium to be enriched to 20 percent abroad for use in Iranian research reactors.
 A final agreement was not reached.